 Training agents have the right to decline an apprentice/applicant who has been dispatched to them if they fail to meet their normal employment requirements.
-Rejection based on gender or ethnicity is not considered "normal employment requirements."
+Rejection on the basis of gender or ethnicity is not considered "normal employment requirements."
 When rejecting an apprentice/applicant, the TA must state the reason for the rejection on the appropriate form.
 Any apprentice/applicant who is rejected by a TA will be restored to their place on the dispatch list.

 If an apprentice/applicant fails to meet safety standards, i.e. failed drug test, unsafe performance, disregard for safety protocol, etc. they will be counseled by the Apprenticeship Director and a plan to correct the behavior will be put in place before they are returned to the out-of-work list.
-Any cost associated with a failed drug test for returning to the dispatch list will be the responsibility of the apprentice/applicant.
-Be advised that this is the Committee policy.
-See Drug and Alcohol Policy for the NWCOC policy.
+A training agent may reject an apprentice or applicant for a variety of safety related reasons.
+However, the Drug and Alcohol Policy will be followed when the training agent specifically discloses a failed drug or alcohol result.
+In this case, any cost associated with a failed drug test for returning to the dispatch list will be the responsibility of the apprentice/applicant.
+See Drug and Alcohol Policy.